wcerfgba/jpreston.xyz/1d-isomorphic-chromatic-piano-keyboard-mod.md

 last_modified_at: '2021-01-30'
 ---

+A [[music]]al [[invention]] to make approaching the keyboard easier.

-My approach to [[music]] theory is very mathematical and chromatic.
+My approach to music theory is very mathematical and chromatic.
 To demonstrate, here are a few different ways one might think about a CMaj7 chord:

 * The notes C, E, G, and B
 * A stack of intervals: a major third, a minor third, and a major third